Octopamine: Invertebrates

 Octopamine was first discovered by Italian scientist Vittorio Erspamer in 1948 in the salivary glands of the octopus and has since been found to act as a neurotransmitter, neurohormone and neuromodulator in invertebrates.
 Although Erspamer discovered its natural occurrence and named it, octopamine had actually existed for many years as a pharmaceutical product.
 It is widely used in energy-demanding behaviors by all insects, crustaceans (crabs, lobsters, crayfish), and spiders.
 Such behaviors include modulating muscle tension, flying, ovulation and egg-laying, and jumping.

-Octopamine in non-insect invertebrates
+In non-insect invertebrates

 In lobsters, octopamine seems to direct and coordinate neurohormones to some extent in the central nervous system, and it was observed that injecting octopamine into a lobster and crayfish resulted in limb and abdomen extension.

 In the nematode, octopamine is found in high concentrations in adults, decreasing egg-laying and pharyngeal pumping behaviors with an antagonistic effect to serotonin.

 Octopaminergic nerves in the mollusc may be present in the heart, with high concentrations in the nervous system.